pexeixv/pexfone/README.md

 # Pexfone

 ## Overview
-* A sample website for a fictional mobile brand __Pexfone__ to be submitted as a mini-project for Web Designing (Semester 3) and Server Side Programming (Semester 4).
+* A sample website for a fictional mobile brand __Pexfone__ to be submitted as a mini-project for Web Designing (Semester 3) and Server Side Programming (Semester 4) at [Parvatibai Chowgule College](http://www.chowgules.ac.in/)
 * Mobile responsive (mostly).
 * Done using plain HTML, CSS, Js.
 * Icons from [FontAwesome](https://fontawesome.com/).